nuxy/bittrex_autotrader/README.md

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-_bittrex_autotrader_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+_Bittrex AutoTrader_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

+[Bittrex](https://bittrex.com) is a registered trademark of Bittrex, INC

 ## Author